deningsr/MLB-Pitch-Data/README.md

 #### This project is intended to provide sports analysts, scouts, and baseball enthusiasts with a wealth of pitch-level data for MLB games between 2015-2018.
 The data can support these parties with trends on pitches, batters, and pitch types and can help answer a variety of questions.

+## Project Scope amd Data Gathering

+* The project will utilize MLB pitch and game data between 2015-2018 in the form of four csv files from Kaggle.com

+* The most usable case for this data would be analytic tables to provide scouts and baseball enthusiasts with pitch-level data.
+They can run queries to determine which pitchers throw which pitches and and which batters are most successful.

 ## Data Sources

 #### The source data is taken from the MLB Pitch Data 2015-2018 found on Kaggle.com.
 Several individual datasets are pulled from this source and are detailed below: